Learn How to Start your garden from scratch. In this post you'll learn How to start seeds and help them germinate, indoors and out.

 What is the fastest way to germinate seeds

-This depends largely on the seeds your planting but some general rules of thumb to get your seeds germinating quickly are as follows.
+This depends largely on the seeds your planting but there are three main rules to getting seeds to germinate quickly.

 - Heat.
 Most seeds prefer warm soil for optimum germination.
 A preferred range for many seeds is between 70-80 degrees °F. I use a heating mat, this one is a good option.